Aspects of local to global results: Notation and preliminaries

 \begin{proposition}(Chain decomposition) Suppose $1<p<\infty$ and ${G}$ is a John domain in $\R^n$.
 Then there exist constants $\sigma,\tau\in\N$ and a chain decomposition $\{\mathcal{C}(Q):\ Q\in\mathcal{W}(G)\}$ of $G$ with the following conditions (1)--(3): \begin{itemize} \item[(1)] $\ell(Q)\le 2^{\tau}\ell(R)$ for each $R\in\mathcal{C}(Q)$ and $Q\in\mathcal{W}(G)$; \item[(2)] $\sharp \{R\in\mathcal{W}_j(G):\ R\in\mathcal{C}(Q)\}\le 2^ \tau$ for each $Q\in \mathcal{W}(G)$ and $j\in \Z$; \item[(3)] The following inequality holds,

 \end{itemize} Furthermore, the constants $\sigma$ and $\tau$ depend only on $n$, $p$, and the John constant $\beta_G$. \end{proposition}

 \begin{proof} Let us first construct a chain decomposition of $G$.
 We fix a Whitney cube $Q_0$ containing the John center $x_0$ of $G$.
-Let $Q\in\mathcal{W}(G)$ and let us fix a rectifiable curve $\gamma$ that is parametrized by its arc length and joins the midpoint $x_Q$ of $Q$ and $x_{0}$.
+Let $Q\in\mathcal{W}(G)$ and let us fix a rectifiable curve $\gamma$ that is parametrized by its arc length and joins the midpoint $x_Q$ of $Q$ and $x_{0}$ as in Definition \ref{sjohn}.

 First assume that $Q\cap Q_0\not=\emptyset$.
 Then, we join $x_Q$ to the midpoint $x_{Q_0}$ of $Q_0$ by an arc that is contained in $Q\cup Q_0$ and whose length is comparable to $\ell(Q)$.
 Otherwise there is $r>0$ such that $\gamma(r)$ lies in the boundary of a Whitney cube $P$ that intersects $Q$ and $\gamma(t)$ belongs to a cube that is not intersecting $Q$ whenever $t\in (r,\ell(\gamma)]$.
 Join $x_Q$ to $x_P$ by an arc whose length is comparable to $\ell(Q)$ and is in $Q\cup P$.
 We iterate these steps with $Q$ replaced by $P$, and we continue until we reach $x_{Q_0}$.
 Let $\gamma_Q$ be this composed curve parametrized by its arc length.